YassineGrib/Library_System/README_EN.md

 Modify the `public/assets/css/app.css` file to customize the general appearance of the application.

+## Routing System

+The application uses a simple routing system that maps URLs to specific controllers and actions:

+1. All requests are redirected to `index.php` through `.htaccess`
+2. The `index.php` file parses the URL and determines which controller and action to execute
+3. The appropriate view is then loaded and displayed to the user

+## Database Schema

+The system uses the following main tables:

+- `users`: Stores user information and authentication details
+- `books`: Stores book information including title, author, and file path
+- `categories`: Stores book categories
+- `downloads`: Tracks user downloads

+## API Endpoints

+The system provides the following API endpoints for integration with other systems:

+- `GET /api/books`: Returns a list of all books
+- `GET /api/books/{id}`: Returns details for a specific book
+- `GET /api/categories`: Returns a list of all categories

+## Troubleshooting

+### Common Issues

+1. **404 Errors**: Make sure your .htaccess file is properly configured
+2. **Database Connection Errors**: Check your database credentials in the config file
+3. **Upload Issues**: Ensure the upload directories have proper write permissions

+### Logging

+The system logs errors and important events to:
+- `logs/error.log`: For PHP errors
+- `logs/app.log`: For application-specific logs

 ## License

 This project is licensed under the MIT License.